 Kristina Nordlander has a thriving EU competition, regulatory and litigation practice, representing major companies in a variety of sectors, including pharmaceuticals, biotechnology, financial services and payments, chemicals, mining, medical devices and technology.

 Kristina has extensive experience advising clients on the full range of EU competition issues, including joint ventures and cooperation agreements, merger control proceedings, state aid, cartel investigations and antitrust compliance.
-She has represented a number of major pharmaceutical companies on issues related to the sector inquiry undertaken by the European Commission, and frequently advises pharma, biotech and medical device companies on antitrust risk relating to patent enforcement and settlement, life-cycle management, marketing, pricing practices and procurement.
+She is involved in a number of ongoing investigations in the tech sector and represents clients in relation to the e-commerce sector inquiry by the European Commission.
+She also frequently advises pharma, biotech and medical device companies on antitrust risk relating to patent enforcement and settlement, life-cycle management, marketing, pricing practices and procurement.

 In the financial services area, Kristina has developed a significant practice advising on antitrust issues arising in connection with mobile and electronic payments.